qinyiyan/googleRankML/README.md

 # RecML
-Reference implementation training recommender models on TPU
+Reference implementation for training recommender models on TPU

 ## Setup